LLNL/lbann/docs/data_ingestion/hdf5_data_reader.rst

 By *Metadata Directive*, or more simply *directive*, we refer to the keys in the metadata nodes, which we group as follows.

-1. packing - the *pack* directive requests the concatanation of multiple data fields.
+1. packing - the *pack* directive requests the concatenation of multiple data fields.
 The resulting(composite) field can be retrieved by a call that contains the directive's value, which must be one of datum, label, response.
-The *ordering* directives(below) determine the order in which concatanation occurs.
-All data fields in a packing group must be of the same primitive datatype.
+The *ordering* directives(below) determine the order in which concatenation occurs.
+All data fields in a packing group must be of the same primitive data type.
 If not, ensure that they are *coerced* (below)